 At Google, we believe it’s important for parents (which we’ll use in this article to include guardians) to understand how their children use Google services in the classroom.
 This article will help primary and secondary (K–12) schools that use G Suite for Education ensure that they can communicate effectively with parents and guardians about their students’ use of Google services with G Suite for Education accounts, and help obtain parents’ consent where appropriate.

 Because school administrators can determine which services are available and the policies for each service, each school’s use of G Suite is different.
-We believe that schools are in the best position to tailor the information they share with parents based on their school’s actual use Google services.
+We believe that schools are in the best position to tailor the information they share with parents based on their school’s actual use of Google services.
 There’s no one-size-fits-all solution, but Google aims to give schools the information they need about our services and our privacy and security practices so they can keep parents well informed.